hex13/enter-ghost/packages/vistate/README.md

 Latest breaking changes:

+- 30/07/2017: Model class is gone.
+Create model from blueprints instead.
 - 30/07/2017: model.$transaction and model.$register is gone
 - 29/07/2017: $initialState is gone (use `data` param instead)
 - 28/07/2017: $afterChildAction is gone